 Dita evaluated multiple fraud protection tools and unfortunately they were consistently at odds with Dita’s desire for growth.
 One tool that they tried did automate decision-making, but it quickly became clear they generated far too many false-positives, negatively impacting Dita’s revenue and the experience of their shoppers.
+The other forced Dita’s team to manually decide which orders were fraudulent, which created a huge burden internally and hampering their digital growth.
 The Dita team was left fielding calls from legitimate customers who felt vilified after having their payment rejected.

 It was just weeks before Dita was about to launch their first-ever Black Friday sale that Cody learned about Bolt.
 The ecommerce veteran thought it was too good to be true; Bolt offered a solution specific to the pain points they’d encountered trying to grow their online business while providing a premium experience.

 Cody carefully vetted the Bolt platform and ran a test of Bolt’s decisions against his own knowledge of fraudulent payments, and each one matched.
 He considered the opportunity: if Bolt could do just 10% of what they promised, they’d make more money.
 Cody decided to give Bolt a try.